 Well, thankfully we are living, breathing and thriving.
-The club is now fan-run and we will be playing for a second campaign in the Vanarama Conference North in 2017/18 after four promotions in five seasons.
+The club is now fan-run and we are playing a sixth season in the Vanarama Conference North in 2021/22 after four promotions in five seasons.

 What do we do?

-DAFTS has been going for 22 years.
+DAFTS has been going for 27 years in 2021/2022.
 There is no longer an email list of “members”, but we will advertise and share any offers of lifts, transport and meet-ups.
 We try to meet for as many Saturday away games as possible, with recommended pubs; we plan weekenders.
 We also meet in Darlington for many home matches